ttakasawa/iOS-GoodCodeExerciseSample/README.md

 }
 ```
 #### UserApplicationData
-UserApplicationData object contains all user generated values for each of their application materials.
+UserApplicationData object contains user generated values for each of their application materials.
+Value type is sufficient for this object, as it does not need to be mutable.
 ```
 struct UserApplicationData: Codable {